Lex-Col/Sovereign_IP/README.md

 SIPV operates on a strict **A/B Partitioning** model (Live Ledger vs. Offline Mirror).
 If the Deaf Bouncer detects a critical logic breach or intrusion attempt, the system does not simply crash—it executes a localized, three-phase eradication protocol.

 * **Phase 1: Cryptographic Coma (The Drawbridge)** Upon detecting an anomaly, the hardware instantly severs the physical data bridge.
-The Vault Realm drops into absolute isolation, trapping the active threat inside the live partition and cutting off all exfiltration vectors.
+The Vault Realm drops into absolute isolation, trapping the active threat inside Partition A (The Live Ledger) and cutting off all exfiltration vectors.

 * **Phase 2: The Localized Purge**
   Once trapped, the hardware executes a targeted physical memory scrub exclusively on the infected partition and vaporizes its associated encryption keys.
-The threat is left holding mathematically unreadable garbage, neutralizing the attack without risking the offline archive.
+The threat is left holding mathematically unreadable garbage, neutralizing the attack without risking the entire archive.

-* **Phase 3: The Self-Healing Mirror**
+* **Phase 3: The Phoenix Realm (A/B Resurrection)**
-  With the threat eradicated, the Vault automatically pushes its pristine, air-gapped offline backup into the live partition.
+  Because Partition B (The Archive) is housed in its own completely isolated Realm Management Extension (RME) boundary—**The Phoenix Realm**—it is physically immune to the purge.
+Once the threat is eradicated, The Phoenix Realm pushes its pristine, air-gapped backup to establish a clean, fresh live partition from the ashes.
 Full High-Availability (HA) redundancy is restored instantly.
-The Architect loses zero assets, and the Vault heals itself without external intervention.
+The Architect loses zero assets, and the Vault heals itself completely.

 ---
 **Copyright © 2026 Alexander Colclough (@Lex-Col).
 ALL RIGHTS RESERVED.**